Algebraic elliptic cohomology and flops II: $SL$-cobordism: Introduction

 In \cite{LYZ}, the authors gave a purely algebraic proof of the fact that the kernel of Krichever's elliptic genus coincides with the ideal generated by differences of flops, a proof which works for varieties over an arbitrary perfect field.
 Moreover, we obtained the existence of a corresponding motivic oriented cohomology theory representing elliptic cohomology.
 With rational coefficients, we have a description of the coefficient ring of the motivic elliptic cohomology.
 For a summary of the main results in \cite{LYZ}, see \S~\ref{subsec:summary_LYZ1}.

-The rigidity property in topology suggests that after the restriction to $\SL$-cobordism, this algebraic Krichever's elliptic genus has better properties, which is the subject of the present paper.
-For example, it is natural to expect, as in topology, the image under the elliptic genus of the $\GL$-cobordism is non-neotherian, but the image of $\SL$-cobordism is.
+The rigidity property in topology suggests that after the restriction to $\SL$-cobordism, this algebraic Krichever elliptic genus has better properties; this is the subject of the present paper.
+For example, it is natural to expect, as in topology, that the image of $\SL$-cobordism is noetherian, even though the image under the elliptic genus of the $\GL$-cobordism is not.

-The coefficient ring of algebraic $\SL$-cobordism has not been fully investigated, unlike its topological analogue which goes back to a classical result of Novikov in the study of Adams spectral sequences \cite{Nov}.
-In the present paper, following Novikov's approach, we explore the motivic Adams spectral sequence to get necessary information about the coefficient ring of $\SL$-cobordism for the study of elliptic genus.
+The coefficient ring of algebraic $\SL$-cobordism has not been fully investigated, unlike its topological analogue, which goes back to a classical result of Novikov in the study of Adams spectral sequences \cite{Nov}.
+In the present paper, following Novikov's approach, we explore the motivic Adams spectral sequence to get the information about the coefficient ring of $\SL$-cobordism necessary for the study of elliptic genus.
 Along the way, we study convergence property of motivic Adams spectral sequence in Appendix~\ref{app}, with the results summarized in \S~\ref{subsec:intro_MASS}.